SalomePlatform/yacs/doc/principes.rst

 SALOME Runtime package
 '''''''''''''''''''''''
-Runtime package provides implementation of YACS generic calculation nodes for SALOMR platform.
+Runtime package provides implementation of YACS generic calculation nodes for SALOME platform.
 Runtime exists in a given Context.

 Runtime is in charge to:

     * treat physically the basic execution of elementary tasks in a given context,
     * transfer data in this context,
     * perform the physical deployment of the execution.

 Runtime simply appears in Engine as an interface that a concrete Runtime must implement to be piloted by Engine.
-SALOME Runtime nodes

-The SALOME Runtime implements following nodes.
+The SALOME Runtime implements following nodes:

     * Inline function node.
 A function inline node is implemented by a Python function.
     * Inline script node.
 A script inline node is implemented by a Python script.
     * Component service node.
-This is a calculation node associated with a component service.
+This is a calculation node associated with a SALOME component service.
     * CORBA reference service node.
 Reference service node for CORBA objects.
 This is a node that executes a CORBA service.
     * CPP node.
 This is a C++ node (in process component), i.e. local C++ implementation - single process.